briansimiyuj/doctor-appointment-app/README.md

   11. The context provides methods to update both `appointedDoctors` and `appointedPatients` arrays, allowing for appointment management from both the patient and doctor perspectives
   12. Set a state to store a boolean to check if the doctor is booked or not and initialize it with false.
 This will be per doctor
+  13. Create a store slots which will derive from the `availableSlots` array from the `ScheduleContext` and filter out the slots that are already booked

 ### Booking Page